BND Hamburger Icon

 Cartoon Network

-In the post-9/11 era of heightened awareness, placing strange electronic devices on street corners and bridges across the country probably isn’t the best idea, as Cartoon Network learned back in 2007.
+As Cartoon Network learned in 2007, in the post-9/11 era of heightened awareness, placing strange electronic devices on street corners and bridges across the country probably isn’t the best idea.

 The cable station planted dozens of blinking electronic devices in 10 cities as part of a guerrilla marketing campaign promoting the cartoon Aqua Teen Hunger Force.
 The campaign went awry in Boston when a worried resident called police, fearing the devices were explosives.
 The incident turned into a full-blown terrorism scare, with police sending in bomb squads and shutting down Boston-area bridges.